|Road:||M1 between J14 and J15|

 In The Smiths' song 'Is It Really So Strange?', one of the lines is "I lost my bag at Newport Pagnell", referring to the services.
 They have also featured in a few scenes of the BBC's 'EastEnders'.

-The original plan was that Watford Gap would serve lorries whilst Newport Pagnell served cars, but it didn't work on several grounds: Blue Boar didn't want to build a second site and any other operator wouldn't want to send half their traffic to someone else, plus it wasn't thought to be acceptable that a car driver desperately needing facilities could be deterred from stopping.
+The original plan was that Watford Gap would serve lorries whilst Newport Pagnell served cars, but it didn't work for several reasons: Blue Boar didn't want to build a second site and any other operator wouldn't want to send half their traffic to someone else, plus it wasn't thought to be acceptable that a car driver desperately needing facilities could be deterred from stopping.

 When Fortes did open the services in 1960, they were under strict instructions to make the building dull and to separate it from the main carriageway with a lot of trees.
 When the Government came to make their final inspection, they found that both rules had been broken and the site was seen as a "possible distraction" to drivers.
-Despite this, the services opened as normal and clearly haven't been seen as that much of a distraction by drivers.
+Despite this, the services opened as normal and like most services, have since attracted brighter colours and advertising.

-The footbridge between the two sides was included to allow full facilities to be maintained at all times, but it contains an unusual amount of glass so that travellers can stop to watch the passing traffic.
+The footbridge between the two sides was included to allow full facilities to be maintained at all times, but it is a largely glass structure to provide a good view to visiting motorists.